Yiran-Hu/yiran-hu.github.io/index.md

 show_tile: false
 ---

-I am interested in partial differential equations analysis and numerical computation.
-Now I am currently focusing on 3D Quasi-geostrophic equations.
+I am interested in Numerics and Analysis of partial differential equations.
+I am currently focusing on the 3D Quasi-geostrophic system.
 Here is my [CV](CV.pdf).